gabriel/swiftui-routes/README.md

 SwiftUI Routes centralizes navigation destinations so you can describe navigation by path strings or strongly typed values.

-## Register routes
+## Register

 Start by creating a `Routes` instance and registering destinations.
 Registrations accept either a resource path (string) or a `Routable` value.
+Paths can be parameterized to include params (like `id`).

 ```swift
 let routes = Routes()